 1. Not Perfect for Mixing and Mastering

 When you’ve finished your song or track most people want it mixed or mastered by someone else.
 FL Studio potentially has everything you need to do this, but other software seems to let users do a better job at it.
-This is why it’s common for FL Studio producers, to make their music in FL, and then mix and master in a different software.
+This is why it’s common for FL Studio producers, to make their music in FL, and then mix and master it in a different software.

 2. It’s its Own Thing